amk221/-ember-link-to-active-load/README.md

 <img src="demo.gif">

-Whilst loading the application for route `/foo/1`, notice that `/foo/2` is also considered 'active', which is wrong, and creates a flickering effect when our application loads.
+Whilst loading the application for route `/foo/1`, notice that `/foo/2` is also considered 'active'.

+As far as the user is concered, they visited `/foo/1`, _not_ `/foo/2` so that page should not be active.

+This is confusing and creates a flickering effect whilst the application loads.

 This only happens when `loading.hbs` templates are present